BeAsAkash/BeAsAkash/README.md

 ### Hi there, I am Akash.
-- I’m currently working on Graphics Designing Projects.
+- I’m currently working on AI_ML Projects.
-- I’m currently learning c++.
+- I’m currently learning how to be a full stack web developer.
+- Ask me about front end development.
 - Reach me at : [Email](mailto:kumaraadarsh8318@gmail.com)

 <!--